Greener fuels for cars

 Biofuels can be mixed with ordinary diesel or petrol and used in normal cars.
 Much of the diesel available in Northern Ireland, and some petrol, now contains biofuel – up to a maximum of five per cent in petrol and seven per cent in diesel.

-Biofuels can reduce climate change impacts because the plants they're made from remove carbon dioxide (CO2) from the air when they grow.
+Biofuels can cut climate change impacts because the plants they're made from remove carbon dioxide (CO2) from the air when they grow.
 This helps balance out the CO2 emissions produced when the fuel is used in a car.

 There are concerns that some biofuels compete with food production or contribute to deforestation.
 The government encourages the sustainable production of biofuels by making biofuel suppliers report on: